 The Santa Ana Cathedral was built around 1575.
-Subsequently, it was destroyed by lighting at the end of the 19th century and then rebuilt from 1906 to 1959.
+The Cathedral was destroyed by lighting at the end of the 19th century.
+It was then rebuilt from 1906 to 1959.

 Strolling around the city is a great way to get to know the town and the local culture; you can visit museums, go shopping, visit the markets, and much more.

-While strolling the city, you can stop at one of the local museums such as The Museum of human anatomy or the Western Regional Museum; they are small but have excellent displays.
+While strolling the city, you can stop at local museums such as The Museum of human anatomy or the Western Regional Museum; they are small but have excellent displays.

 Walking throughout the city is the thing to do if you want to experience local culture at its best.

-Things to do outside the city of Santa Ana El Salvador.
+Things to do Near the City of Santa Ana El Salvador

 As I previously mentioned, Santa Ana is an ideal city to use as a base of operation; you can stay here and take day trips to popular touristic destinations that are nearby.
 These are the most suitable destinations to visit from Santa Ana.